cloud-gov/compliance-docs/AU-Policy.md

 * 18F information systems provide an audit reduction and report generation capability.
 * 18F information systems provide the capability to automatically process audit records for events of interest based upon selectable event criteria.

-### Time Stamps
+### Timestamps
-* 18F information systems provide time stamps for use in audit record generation.
-To ensure the accuracy of the time stamp information the authoritative time source will synchronize internal information clocks at least hourly
+* 18F information systems provide timestamps for use in audit record generation.
+To ensure the accuracy of the timestamp information, the authoritative time source will synchronize internal information clocks at least hourly.

 ### Protection of Audit Information
-* 18F ensures its information systems protect audit information and audit tools from unauthorized access, modification and deletion.
-To protect audit information and audit tools log backups will be stored on a system other than the system being audited.
-The purpose of this requirement is to preserve information to support the review of audit history in the environment
+* 18F ensures its information systems protect audit information and audit tools from unauthorized access, modification, and deletion.
+To protect audit information and audit tools, log backups will be stored on a system other than the system being audited.
+The purpose of this requirement is to preserve information to support the review of audit history in the environment.
-* Access to the Log Management framework will be relegated to personnel with a demonstrated business need for access by role.
+* Access to the log management framework will be relegated to personnel with a demonstrated business need for access by role.
 Resources who do not have a business justification should not have access.

 ### Non-repudiation
-* 18F information systems shall provide the capability to determine whether a given individual took a particular action (e.g., created information, sent a message, approved information [e.g., to indicate concurrence or sign a contract] or received a message).
+* 18F information systems shall provide the capability to determine whether a given individual took a particular action (e.g., created information, sent a message, approved information [e.g., to indicate concurrence or sign a contract], or received a message).

 ### Audit Retention
 * 18F retains audit logs according to retention policy to provide support for after-the-fact investigations of security incidents and to meet regulatory and organizational information retention requirements.
-* The log management framework will provide the capability to retain logs for a minimum 90 days online and one-year offline, with sufficient capacity as to mitigate the risk of exceeding storage space.
+* The log management framework will provide the capability to retain logs for a minimum 90 days online and one year offline, with sufficient capacity as to mitigate the risk of exceeding storage space.

 ### Audit Generation
-* 18F information systems will provides audit record generation capability for the list of auditable events for its information systems and network services
+* 18F information systems will provides audit record generation capability for the list of auditable events for its information systems and network services.
-* 18F will allows designated organizational personnel to select which auditable events are to be audited by specific components of the system
+* 18F will allow designated organizational personnel to select which auditable events are to be audited by specific components of the system.
 * 18F generates audit records for the list of audited events defined in AU-2 with the content as defined in AU-3.

 ## 4. Roles and Responsibilities